 The purpose of a tutorial session is to provide assistance to students who have not mastered the TEKS currently being taught.
 Tutorials also serve as instructional reinforcement for students needing assistance.
 These tutorials may be provided in a variety of ways.
 The teacher may choose to help students before, during, or after school.
+Secondary campuses may offer extended day tutorials for students who need STAAR remediation.
 Each campus will supply students and parents with extended day notification that will include the days of the week offered, times, and other details.